 - 1. Stand on the pavement, not on the sidewalk. - Make sure someone has adjusted the seat of the car as far back words as possible and lowered the back of the seat before you climb aboard. - 3.
-Cover the car seat with a plastic bag, to make the surface more slippery (and facilitate transfers). - Approach the seat with your back to the car, using your walker, place one hand on the back of the seat and the other on the lowered window or on the seat (never on the door of the vehicle). - Sit down on the seat and slide back until your knees are well supported by the seat. - 6.
+Cover the car seat with a firm cushion (if the seat is to low) and with a plastic bag, to make the surface more slippery (and facilitate transfers). - 4.
+Approach the seat with your back to the car, using your walker, place one hand on the back of the seat and the other on the lowered window or on the seat (never on the door of the vehicle). - 5.
+Sit down on the seat and slide back until your knees are well supported by the seat. - 6.
 Raise your legs one by one into the car.
-Make sure to always maintain a perfect alignment of your leg. - 7.
-Adjust the position of the back end seat.
+Make sure to always maintain a perfect alignment of your leg.
+You can lower the position of the back end seat if the door frame require an important hip flexion of your operated leg. - 7.
+When both leg are in the car, adjust the position of the back end seat to be confortable.